severian5it/ResidenceGiulioCesare/README.md

 I used [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) and [W3C Markup Validation Service](https://validator.w3.org/)
 to check the validity of the website code.

-The work has been reviewed by a number of relatives and friend, mostly on the mobile, each of them giving suggestion.
+The work has been reviewed by a number of relatives and friend, mostly on the mobile, each of them giving suggestions.

 The website has been test with multiple resizing to test the its responsiveness. via the *inspect* chrome functionality it has been examined for the most popular mobile devices such as